ben16w/minui-favorites/README.md

 This option allows you to remove a game from the Favorites collection.
 If the Favorites collection is empty, it will be removed.

+### Delete Favorites

+This option deletes the Favorites collection.
+You will be asked if you are sure you want to delete the collection before it is removed.

 ### Clear Recently Played

 This option clears your Recently Played list.

-### Delete Favorites

-This option deletes the Favorites collection.
+You will be asked if you are sure you want to clear the list before it is removed.

 ## Settings